 Top 10 Randy Travis Songs

-If we didn't have Randy Travis, we don't know what we'd do!
-'If I Didn't Have You' marked the 13th No. 1 hit for the North Carolina country singer back in 1992, and was the frontrunner single from his first 'Greatest Hits' compilation album.
-Travis rode this one like it was his own, though this track was actually penned by singer Skip Ewing and songwriter Max D. Barnes, who also scribbled hit singles for the likes of Waylon, Conway and Vince.
+'If I Didn't Have You' marked the 13th No. 1 hit for the North Carolina country singer and was the first single from his first 'Greatest Hits' compilation album.
+Travis rode this one like it was his own, though the track was actually penned by singer Skip Ewing and songwriter Max D. Barnes, who also scribbled hit singles for the likes of Waylon, Conway and Vince.